darklang/dark/README.md

 - Run `scripts/builder --compile --watch --test`
 - Wait until the terminal says "Finished initial compile" - this means the build server is ready
+- If you see "initial compile failed", it may be a memory issue.
+Ensure you have docker configured to provide 4GB of memory.

 #### Get a Dark account for yourself